zfxlabs/zfx-subzero/src/hail/README.md

 4. Adaptive security.
 The next set of block producers cannot be known ahead of time.
 5. Verifiably random blocks.
 Using `hail`, every block can be used as a pseudo random seed.
 There is no further need to use complicated on-chain randomness generation algorithms.

+# Conflicts

+In the original `Snow*` whitepaper, the definition of conflicts is error prone.
+Particulary because they are defined as being transitive, which can only apply as per the pseudocode when either single-input transactions are used, or blocks.
+Please see the multi-input conflict map defined for `sleet` for how the multi-input case is solved.

+In the case of `hail`, conflicts are defined in terms of a conflict map specialised on `height`, which can be used to create transitive and equivalent conflict sets without ambiguity.